wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ## How to take a backup of the data

 - Take a backup of `/wm-data` directory of Platform Instance by taking a snapshot of a volume
-- You can find below, the steps of taking snapshot of a volume in different Infra providers
+- You can find below, the steps of taking snapshot of a volume in different Infra providers.

 ### AWS